Segun Adebutu: Baseline records

 Adebutu founded a record company called Baseline Records, signing Nigerian musicians Skales and Saeon.
 In 2020, his radio station, Baseline FM, started test-running in Lagos.

 Controversy

-Nigeria's Premium Times reported that a petition by Western Lotto's owner, Buruji Kashamu, triggered an investigation against rival company Premier Lotto, owned by Segun's father, Kesington Adebutu, Buruji Kashamu is a former politician, Nigerian senator, and U.S. fugitive.
-It is claimed that Kashamu is the real identity of "Alhaji", the drug kingpin in Piper Kerman's book, Orange Is the New Black: My Year in a Women's Prison, which was adapted in the Netflix hit series Orange is the New Black.
+Nigeria's Premium Times reported that a petition by Western Lotto's owner, Buruji Kashamu, triggered an investigation against rival company Premier Lotto, owned by Segun's father, Kesington Adebutu, Kashamu was a politician, Nigerian senator, and U.S. fugitive.
+It is claimed that Kashamu was the real identity of "Alhaji", the drug kingpin in Piper Kerman's book, Orange Is the New Black: My Year in a Women's Prison, which was adapted in the Netflix hit series Orange is the New Black.